4K Support in NextGen Live

 Bandwidth Requirements

-- Input bandwidth: Minimum 20 Mbps, recommended 25+ Mbps for 4K H.265
+- Input bandwidth: Minimum 20 Mbps, recommended 25+ Mbps for 4K H.264 input

 - Network stability: Consistent connection without any packet loss